About Our Collection

 Online Access

 The museum is responsible for making collections accessible to the public.
-This is typically accomplished through changing exhibitions, both in-house and at other venues, and through our Visual Storage area in the lower level of the main museum building.
+This is typically accomplished through changing exhibitions, both in-house and at other venues, and through our Visual Storage area on the lower level of the main museum building.
 The public may also access collections online through “View Our Collection.”
-Watch a tutorial on how to utilize "View Our Collection" here.
+Watch a tutorial on how to utilize “View Our Collection” here.

 Physical Access